‘It ain’t over till the fat lady sings’ – Anon.

 The fate of the Schonell became a passionate issue in union elections around the mid-70s, and eventually Beatson and his supporters won the argument about the direction of the Schonell.
 But the big question was how to get there.

-The Union’s new Treasurer Alan Fowler, having met Ron Wakenshaw at the National Film Theatre screenings arranged for Ron and Jim to meet with a view to stop bleeding Union money on the Schonell.
+The Union’s new Treasurer Alan Fowler, Jeff Hardy (who served on the Union’s Theatre Committee) and Ron Wakenshaw from the National Film Theatre screenings met with a view to stop bleeding Union money on the Schonell.

 Wakenshaw had a remarkable knowledge of local cinema distributors, and the international and local film industry as well as being a driven, engaging and slightly eccentric workaholic.
 Ron was a part of the Brisbane Film Society as well as being an engaging man.
 When Fowler first approached him, Wakenshaw wondered why the Schonell was losing money.
 “Every time I went, on a Sunday night, there were great movies and the place was packed,” he said.